jakelime/gmail-reader/readme.md

 # Gmail Reader

-Uses Google OAuth API to access your own gmail account.
+Uses Google OAuth API to access your own gmail, then ETL data into google sheets.

-Current example ETL:
+Current example:

-- Login to email using OAuth
+- Login to email using OAuth, Google Credentials
-- Query for email from `no-reply@outpostclimbing.rezeve.com`
+- Query for Gmail from `no-reply@outpostclimbing.rezeve.com`
-- Compiles all the emails into a single `dataframe`
+- Compiles data retreieved into pandas `dataframe`
-- Data will show details of each time I went to the `outpost gym`
+- Data compiled will be each record my my gym classes in `outpostclimbing`

 ## Quickstart